The protection your pet needs

 For kennel cough, two formulations are available in Singapore.
 It is recommended to have two doses of the vaccine for injection given 2 – 4 weeks apart at 6 – 8 weeks of age or older.
 The intranasal formulation, on the other hand, is given as a single dose from 3 weeks of age or older.

-Similar to canine vaccinations, core feline vaccinations include a rabies vaccine and a combination FVRCP vaccine, which is protective against feline calicivirus, feline parvovirus (distemper), and feline herpesvirus (rhinotracheitis).
-Non-core vaccines that cat owners can consider getting are for leukaemia, ringworm, feline chlamydiosis, and feline immunodeficiency virus (FIV).
+For Singapore, the core vaccinations for cats are those that protect against feline calicivirus, feline parvovirus (distemper), and feline herpesvirus (rhinotracheitis).
+Non-core vaccines that cat owners can consider getting are for leukaemia and feline immunodeficiency virus (FIV).

 Feline Parvovirus attacks the intestinal tract, bone marrow and the developing fetus.
 Unvaccinated cats of all ages and all breeds are at risk, with kittens 3 – 5 months old being the most vulnerable and the most likely to die from the disease.